 Having Trouble after setting up your token?

-Please keep in mind the revoke link if you ever lose the device with your token or otherwise insecurely handle your token and need to start over with a new one.
+REVOKING/RESETTING Please keep in mind the revoke link if you ever lose the device with your token or otherwise insecurely handle your token and need to start over with a new one.
 This is also useful if your token has time drift or otherwise stops working.

 TROUBLESHOOTING For additional OpenAuth troubleshooting, including time synchronization, please see here.